kmarsyd/training.artemis.rds/_episodes/01-intro.md

 ---
-title: "Welcome to Artemis HPC"
+title: "Welcome back to Artemis HPC"
-teaching: 20
+teaching: 15
 exercises: 0
 questions:
 - "Who are the Sydney Informatics Hub?"
-- "What is an 'Artemis'..?"
 objectives:
-- "Learn how to connect to Artemis."
+- "Connect to Artemis."
+- "Run an interactive job on Artemis"
 keypoints:
-- "Connecting to Artemis requires a terminal emulator, and an account with access."
-- "Users connect to Artemis' _**login nodes**_ only."
+- "Recall how to connect to Artemis HPC"
-- "On Windows, use X-Win32, PuTTY, or another shell and terminal application of your choice."
-- "GUI login access is also available."
+- "Recall the difference between _batch_ and _interactive_ jobs"
+- "Recall the special **Data Transfer Queue**"
 ---
-This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), Artemis HPC and how to get connected.
+This episode introduces the [Sydney Informatics Hub](https://informatics.sydney.edu.au/), and returns us to Artemis HPC.

 # The Sydney Informatics Hub